Fokka-Engineering/libopenTIDAL/README.md

 * Easy and Extensive Error Handling

 ### Building
 Currently the compilation has only been tested on macOS and GNU/Linux.
-Keep in mind that the Makefile is currently macOS only.
+Keep in mind that the Makefile is currently macOS/LINUX/UNIX only.
 It generates a dylib.

 Use make to build the shared library (.so on GNU/Linux, .dylib on macOS).\
 The created library will be copied to the working directory.